mattdotts/Investigation-Docs/Mobile_Device_Search_Doc.md

 ### Affidavit:

-<u>Paragraph 1</u>:  Officer biography – Introduce yourself and your authority to search for and seize evidence during criminal investigations.
+**Paragraph 1**:  Officer biography – Introduce yourself and your authority to search for and seize evidence during criminal investigations.
 Provide a synopsis of education and training – related to the crime your are investigating.
 If you are seeking to search a phone for a drug crime there is no need to detail your experience investigating motor vehicle crashes.

-Paragraph 2: Provide facts to support probable cause to search the device.
+**Paragraph 2**: Provide facts to support probable cause to search the device.
 Who, What, Where, When and How!

-Paragraph 3: Particularity – link the device to the crime.
+**Paragraph 3**: Particularity – link the device to the crime.
 Why do you believe there is evidence of the crime contained within the contents of the device.
 Explain what you are searching for on the device and how it is connected to the criminal act or furthers the investigation.

-Paragraph 4:  Provide justification for enhanced manipulation and forensic procedures to access data stored on the device.
+**Paragraph 4**:  Provide justification for enhanced manipulation and forensic procedures to access data stored on the device.

 Example: